glella/primes/README.md

 Go has its "green and low cost" Goroutines following the M:N model with M green threads per N operating system threads because it bundles a significant runtime in the binary to handle that.
 Rust has a much simpler 1:1 model where each thread equates to an operating system thread as it tries to keep a very minimal runtime, with the Rayon library providing access to a model closer to Go ("It guarantees data-race free executions and takes advantage of parallelism when sensible, based on work-load at runtime.")

+Assembly using NASM

+Learnt the bare minimum to get this done.
+It was far more difficult to do but now I understand how things get done the closest to the metal.
+Compared to C in terms of executable size NASM is sligtly smaller but C executable is a tiny tad faster which speaks volumes how efficient compilers are.

+Short compare of exec sizes and time it took to search primes until 1M.
+C is the king of speed on 1 thread with NASM close behind, but in mutithreaded code Go and Rust beats them both easily.
+(BTW, it is surprising the size of GO's executable given the added runtime).

+macOS 	Exec size	1 thread			16 threads
+NASM	14  KB 		0.125 sec 			-
+C 		18  KB 		0.100 sec 			-
+Rust	321 KB 		0.334 sec 			0.061 sec
+GO 		2.2 MB 		0.308 sec 			0.074 sec

+Bottom line, this is my first and probably last experiment with Assembly.
+If you are not working on firmware or on hardware there are no othe compilers for, it is needed, but in any other language a problem like this is trivial but doing it on NASM it is not.
+In any case, it is great to better grasp what is being done for you behind the scenes and to better understand language design and needs.

+So far I like Go's simplicity but I am in love with Rust, its very helpful compiler, and its very straightforward model that helps you avoid many errors.
+If its compiles it runs like a charm with no surprises.
+It helps that it is also very fast....;-)

+When working on a new problem most of the time I find myself creating a prototype with Python, sometimes making a Go implementation, but every time I end up writing it in Rust.